IAHispano/Applio-Docs/guides/Audio/Karafan.md

 It should be clarified that there is a small chance that your Google account may be banned, therefore it is preferable to use a secondary or new account.
 In addition, the Colab only lasts 30 minutes in execution.
 !!!

 2. First, run the cell by clicking on the white :icon-play: button.
-The patch that solves the CUDA problem will start to download.
+So that the repository can start to be cloned.

 3. Then we click on the next cell **This is it!** to load the KaraFan interface.